luau-lang/luau/rfcs/require-by-string.md

 - Provide support for binding unambiguous aliases to relative and absolute paths.
 - Attempt to remain consistent with the existing Luau path syntax.

+For compatibility across platforms, we will automatically map `/` onto `\`.

 #### Relative paths

-Modules can be required relative to the requiring file's location in the filesystem.
+Modules can be required relative to the requiring file's location in the filesystem (note, this is different from the current implementation, which evaluates all relative paths in relation to the current working directory).

 If we are trying to require a module called `MyModule.luau` in `C:/MyLibrary`:
 ```lua